mmalecki/nibbler/README.md

 This example has the added benefit of running all the actions in parallel.
 You can run it in the same exact way.

+## Rationale
+I was looking for a minimal deployment tool with a way to modularize and parametrize deployment.
+I've looked at several available solutions, considering the size of the ecosystem and tool's integration with it, the module manager and general architecture and found nothing that I liked.
+Specifically:

+  * Ansible - to write modules (instead of roles, which are YAML) you need to write Python and deal with Ansible's module path.
+Built-in inventory support.
+    Package management is for roles, not modules.
+YAML.

+  * Chef - Ruby.
+Hard to reuse generic Ruby Gems because of the DSL.

+  * Puppet - YAML and DSL.

+So I decided to build something like that.
+What distinguishes Nibbler from the
+rest:

+  * Tight integration with the ecosystem.
+Nibbler uses Node.js and instead of creating a DSL for performing actions on remote servers, Nibbler uses runners, which implement Node.js `child_process` API but act on the remote.

+  * npm.
+Nibbler and its modules are all in npm.
+You can install them as development dependencies.
+Nibbler modules heavily reuse existing npm modules.
+    This also means no core modules - core is where modules die.